 As far as I can tell, there is no discount available for educators through Cricut.com.
-Stores like Michaels and Joann’s have educator discounts, however, they exclude Cricut products.
+Craft stores like Michaels and Joann’s have educator discounts, however, they exclude Cricut products.

 Cricut Supplies for Teachers

-Now I want to share some of the supplies I think would be most useful for teachers or classroom volunteers to have.
+Now I want to share some of the supplies and essential tools I think would be most useful for teachers or classroom volunteers to have.